-If desired, you can slow the rate at which wastewater is drawn into the sample chamber by opening its velocity-limiting valve two or three turns.
-That valve is located above and behind the sample chamber, as shown to the right.
+If desired, you can slow the rate at which wastewater is drawn into the chamber by opening the velocity-limiting valve two or three turns.
+That valve is located above and just to the right of the sample chamber, as shown on Figure 1-1 on page 15.